 - Payments are flexible so that you can pay more, without penalty.

 An equity loan enables you to access the wealth that you’ve accumulated in a property.
 For instance, let’s say that you own a home valued at $1.2 million, and you owe $200,000 on the property.
-This scenario means you have $1 million in equity to buy an investment property, carry out home renovations or invest in shares.
+This scenario means you have $1 million in equity, which you can use to buy an investment property, carry out home renovations or invest in shares.

 Who suits this type of loan?